Andrew Barth Feldman

 Andrew Barth Feldman (born May 7, 2002) is an American actor and singer.
 He began his acting career in musical theater by participating in local productions as a child.
 Feldman won a Jimmy Award for his high school's production of the musical Catch Me If You Can in 2018.
-In 2019, he played the title role in the musical Dear Evan Hansen on Broadway.
+In 2019 he played the title role in the musical Dear Evan Hansen on Broadway.

-Feldman played a guest role in the television musical series High School Musical: The Musical: The Series in 2021 and expanded to films in 2023 with a supporting role in A Tourist's Guide to Love and a leading role in No Hard Feelings.
+Feldman had a guest role in the television musical series High School Musical: The Musical: The Series in 2021.
+He expanded to films in 2023 with a supporting role in A Tourist's Guide to Love and a leading role in No Hard Feelings.
 He voiced both Dopey and the narrator in Snow White (2025).
 In 2025, he starred in Maybe Happy Ending on Broadway.

 Early life and education

 Feldman was born in 2002 in Manhasset, New York, to David Feldman and Barbara Barth.
-He was raised with an older sister and he and his family are Jewish.
-Feldman became a fan of musical theater at a very young age after watching a production of Beauty and the Beast at age three.
+He was raised with an older sister in a Jewish family.
+Feldman became a fan of musical theater at an early age after watching a production of Beauty and the Beast at age three.
 He went on to star in various local and school productions, including Annie, Grease, and Rent.
 He started a YouTube channel in high school to do projects for school.

 He also founded his own musical theater company in middle school, Zneefrock Productions, as part of his bar mitzvah project to raise money for autism research.
 He and his friend Adrian Dickson wrote and directed a Star Wars parody musical for the company, which would later be staged at 54 Below with professional actors.
 He attended Lawrence Woodmere Academy, where his mother worked as an administrator before her death in August 2019.

-After taking time off of high school to star in Dear Evan Hansen, Feldman initially decided to attend Harvard University in the fall of 2020, but he deferred his enrollment a year to 2021 because of the COVID-19 pandemic.
+After taking time off from high school to star in Dear Evan Hansen, Feldman initially decided to attend Harvard University in the fall of 2020, but he deferred his enrollment a year to 2021 because of the COVID-19 pandemic.
 In 2022, he took a semester off from Harvard when he booked the co-lead role in the film No Hard Feelings opposite Jennifer Lawrence.